arctadapt/arctadapt/README.md

-I'll help you add Dart to your mobile development skills section.
-Here's an updated version of your README with Dart added:

 # Mochamad Syami Hardyana
 > "Life is just a dance with the shadow of death, every second that passes, we get closer to inevitable death."